keti-vrar/ptam_fpga/README.md

 This is the master branch for running on HPS only.
 There'll be a sub branch for HPS-FPGA Parallel Processing mode.

+[Updated on Jul/16th]
+Code changes applied by modified memory map.
+Handling SmallBlurryImage will be implemented for parallel processing by this week.